How to Replace a uPVC Window Seal

 Bubble Gasket

-A bubble gasket seal is curved on the top, giving it its name.
+A bubble gasket seal is curved on the top, giving it its name, and is the most commonly used for uPVC windows and doors in the UK.
 This type of seal works by flattening as the window closes, creating a water-tight seal and keeping draughts out.
-This type of seal tends to be the most commonly used seal for uPVC windows and doors in the UK.

 Flipper Gasket

 A flipper gasket seal is designed with a small wedge on the top of the seal that flattens into the gap between the window and the frame when the window is closed.
-This creates an air-tight and waterproof seal.
-It’s seen as just as effective as the bubble gasket type of seal.
+This is just as effective as a bubble gasket.

 Bubble-Flip Gasket

-This type of seal is simply a hybrid of the two seals listed above.
-It features a small wedge on top of a bubble shape.
-Some people prefer to use this hybrid option as it’s thought to provide even further protection, particularly against draughts.
+This option is simply a hybrid of the two seals listed above.
+Featuring a small wedge on top of a bubble shape, some people prefer to use a bubble-flip gasket as another layer of protection, particularly against draughts.

 The Benefits of Resealing uPVC Windows